ninjaNgai/Programming-Exercises/Design-Patterns/README.md

     * Program to interfaces, not implementations.
     * Strive for loosely coupled designs between objects that interact.
     * Open-Closed: Classes should be open for extension but closed for modification.
+    * Depend on abstractions.
+Do not depend on concrete classes
 * OO Patterns
     * Strategy - defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
     * Observer - defines a one-to-many relationship between a set of objects.
 When the state of one object changes, all of its dependents are notified.
     * Decorator - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
+    * Abstract Factory - Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+    * Factory Method - Defines an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to the subclasses